 Of course on a nice summer day, my spouse will tell you that there is nothing like freshly cut flowers to brighten up things around home.
 Teng’s Garden from Snohomish, WA had a nice array so we just had to pick up a bouquet.
 She’s right.
 Our place is much brighter than it was before we left for the Market.

 At this point it was getting warmer.
 It may have even been up to 70 degrees, which makes this Northwest Washington native start to wilt.
 Ah, but there was a remedy: Iced coffee.
 There it was, as Blue Stilly Coffee Roasters had the solution for us.
 A great cool drink that we could share on our walk home on Colby Street.

 As we were headed out to exit at Hewitt and Wetmore, I realized we were out of garlic.
 This is a near tragedy in our household as we tend to put fresh garlic in nearly everything we cook.
 But there was Frog’s Song Farms.
 Right there at the entrance/exit to help us with our garlic needs.

 Upon leaving the Market, we noted that there seemed to be three times as many folks heading in than were leaving.
 I look at this as a sign that things are getting closer to normal in these times.

-Finally, if you find yourself in the area surrounding the Market, check out the bright new Everett mural on California Street between Funko and El Paraiso restaurant.
+Finally, if you find yourself in the area surrounding the Market, check out the Everett mural on California Street between Funko and El Paraiso restaurant.
 It’s definitely worth a look!